 Company | Partnership |

-Need to register first with written constitution | No registration is required |
+Need to register first with the written constitution | No registration is required |

 Separate legal entity or person | Not a separate legal entity or person |